martinrotter/wordsearch-wosecon/README.md

 ```
 WordSearchGenerator.Console --help

-Copyright (C) 2024 WordSearchGenerator.Console
+  -c             (Default: 20) Specify number of columns for the puzzle.

   -d             (Default: false) Also print solution and other information for debugging purposes.

-  -c             (Default: 20) Specify number of columns for the puzzle.
+  -b             (Default: 0) Number from 0.0 to 1.0.
+Defines % of cells to be marked as 'hidden' so that puzzle solving person
+                 has to determine what character belongs to those hidden spots.

+  -h             (Default: false) Output the puzzle in a nicely formatted HTML document.
+Use redirection to save to some file.

+  -p             (Default: true) Process input wordlist - replace accented characters, convert to uppercase and remove spaces
+                 and other non-word characters.

+  -m             Target message to be found when puzzle is completed.

   -r             (Default: 20) Specify number of rows for the puzzle.

-  -w, --words    Required.
-Specify words file name.
+  -w, --words    Specify words file name.
 One word per line is expected.
-  -m             Target message to be found when puzzle is completed.
+Words can also be provided via standard input.

   --help         Display this help screen.

   --version      Display version information.
 ```